comick/tonio/README.md

 ----------------------

 Push buttons wiring is configured in `tonio.h` header.
-Here are the default settings, wiring pi pin numbering:
+Here are the default settings, using `wiringPi` pin numbering:

 ```
 #PIN_PREV 1